chr1573r/watchdog1337/README.md

 Custom command execution
 ------------------------

-As stated previously, Watchdog1337 can be set to execute a custom command after each ping round.
+As stated previously, Watchdog1337 can be set to execute a custom commands.
-The complete contents of the variable CUSTOMCMD is executed as: `eval "$CUSTOMCMD"` Working example that can be set in settings.cfg:
-`CUSTOMCMD='echo $HOSTS > /tmp/totalhosts.txt'        #This writes the total number of hosts to the file /tmp/totalhosts.txt`

-Make sure you get the formatting and necessary escapes right, otherwise Watchdog1337 won't work.
-Study the Watchdog1337.sh sourcecode to find variables that might be interesting in combination with CUSTOMCMD
+Currently they can be invoked for every host status update (up/down) and after each ping round.

+Examples are provided in settings.cfg, and are by default compatible with included plugins WDMap and WDAlerts.

 Technical details: